Kameko: Background

 Kameko is a bay or brown colt with a narrow white blaze and four white socks bred in Kentucky by Calumet Farm.
 As a yearling in September 2018 he was offered for sale at Keeneland and was bought for $90,000 by Sheikha Melissa Al Fahad on behalf of Sheikh Fahad Al Thani's Qatar Racing.
 He was sent into training with Andrew Balding at Kingsclere in Hampshire.
-The horse name of Kameko is taken form Japanese, meaning "child turtle".
+The horse name of Kameko is taken from Japanese, meaning "child turtle".
 Kameko was ridden in all of his starts by Oisin Murphy.

 He was sired by Kenneth and Sarah Ramsey's stallion Kitten's Joy the U.S. Champion Male Turf Horse of 2004 whose other offspring include Roaring Lion, Stephanie's Kitten, Hawkbill, Bobby's Kitten and Big Blue Kitten.

 Kameko's dam Sweeter Still (a half-sister to Kingsbarns) was bred in Ireland but spent most of her racing career in North America where she won five races including the Grade 3 Senorita Stakes in 2008.
 She was a great-great-granddaughter of Mesopotamia, an Irish broodmare whose other female-line descendants have included Halling, Mastery, Balla Cove and Just The Judge.